Reasons to Form a Stock Corporations

-- Owner right to decisions.
-Usually, a share in a corporation buys the owner a right to a vote at the corporation's annual meeting, to elect board members, and have a say in the direction of the corporation.
+- The owner's right to decisions.
+Usually, a share in a corporation buys the owner a right to a vote at the corporation's annual meeting, to elect board members, and to have a say in the direction of the corporation.

 - Owner's right to receive dividends.
 Dividends are the reason most people buy shares of stock.